Get

 These pups may be large, but they are some of the gentlest dogs around.
 They get along with pretty much anyone—people, dogs, and even cats—and have seemingly limitless patience when it comes to children.
 The breed is also on the quiet side and tends to be relatively calm, so you don’t need to worry much about them running around the house and knocking things over.
 That said, they are also fairly clumsy the first couple of years of their lives, so watch out for that!

 These dogs are fiercely loyal to their humans.
 Because they tend to make friends with almost everyone they meet, they aren’t the best watchdogs (but their vast size can be an automatic deterrent to others).
-Though the breed isn’t aggressive, they are brave.
+Though the breed isn’t thought of as aggressive, they are brave.
 They’re also quite intelligent and eager to please their people.

 young irish wolfhound dog standing in the snow

-Image Credit: Rita_Kochmarjova, Shutterstock
+Image By: Rita_Kochmarjova, Shutterstock

 Are These Dogs Good for Families? 👪

 Also, consider the breed’s lifespan before adopting one.
 Due to their large size, these canines only live a short time (6 to 8 years).
-If you have children, you may want to think about how well they would handle that; you might realize that a breed with a longer lifespan is a better option.
+If you have children, you may want to think about how well they would handle that; you might feel that a breed with a longer lifespan is a better option.

 Does This Breed Get Along With Other Pets? 🐶 😽